airbnb/chronon/docs/source/Concepts.md

 #### [Click here for more configuration examples](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/group_bys)

----

 ## Join

 A join can pull data from GroupBy's that are keyed on different entities.
-As you saw in the [example section](#Example) above, `view_features` are keyed by `item` & `user` and `ratings_features` are keyed only by `item`.
+As you saw in the [example section](#example) above, `view_features` are keyed by `item` & `user` and `ratings_features` are keyed only by `item`.
 Key feature of a join is that it can operate both online and offline with consistency.
 Meaning the offline back-filled values are the same as online served values, and there is a single definition governing both.